-Social media is useful to share information about meetings and events, opportunities for support and to strengthen your Post's relationship with your online community.
-It is a place to share success stories and to ask for support if needed.
+Social media is useful to share the important work of the VFW, information on meetings and events, creates membership opportunities and works to enhance your Post, District or Department's visibility.
+It is also a place to share success stories and to ask for support if needed.